RomainChor/DataScience/README.md

 # Welcome !

 datascience.py: Python functions for data analysis
+It is not "perfect" and is under continuous modifications.
-Please feel free to give your opinion so I can improve them :)
+Please feel free to give your opinion so I can improve it :)